pablop16n/web-docs-scorer/README.md

 [...] _Grammatica, livello avanzato ...
 Grammatica, livello avanzato_ [...]

-It probably contains a considerable amount of linguistic data in one or two segments (_largest_segment_score_ = 1/1), but does not seem to be a long text (_big_segments_score_ = 0.4/1).

 ### Another example of the quality_score

-The document named `example/example2.txt` has been analized with this application.
-It contains a crawled text in Chinese from HPLT v1.2 that obtained a **quality_score** of 1.5:
+The following excerpt belongs to the document `example/example2.txt`, a Chinese document from the HPLT v1.2 dataset which got a **quality_score** of 1.5:

 > [...]
 >